Building inspections & drug testing from experienced inspectors

 Have a Meth test carried out to ensure your home is safe

 If you are unsure about the Methamphetamine levels in your next home, ensure you have a home Meth test carried out to ensure your potential home is safe.
-We Meth test homes in Palmerston North, Wellington, Upper and Lower Hutt, Taranaki, Hawkes Bay, Canterbury, and throughout Central Otago and Queenstown-Lakes Districts.
+We Meth test homes in Auckland, Palmerston North, Wellington, Upper and Lower Hutt, Taranaki and Hawkes Bay.
 NZ House Surveys operates throughout New Zealand, so contact the team today!